tchoi8/handmadecomputer/Dumpling/readme.md

 ![](https://farm1.staticflickr.com/664/20914465181_c424e1e81a_b.jpg =300x)

-All of them are busy doing their part to make our orders.
-I see a man putting dumplings into the pot.
-I wonder if he's making my order already...
+As a man carries a tray of freshly wrapped dumplings from the kitchen to replace an empty sheet, the woman behind the counter informs him they're running low on vegetable dumplings.

+She then scoops a few milk-white packets out of the pot.
+I wonder if it might be my order...

 ![](https://farm1.staticflickr.com/691/20286546343_58ed41741b_b.jpg =300x)

-The man at the counter yells my number, packs everything into a container, and hands it to me.
+A moment later she yells my number, packs everything into a container, and hands it to me.

 ![](https://farm6.staticflickr.com/5788/20720686570_9025eb3d88_b.jpg =300x)